NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/shop/+page.svelte.md

 I'll cook all foods, but the price depends on which food, common foods below.
 We don't cook foods below 80 because they're generally too expensive for how bad they are (and low leveled players really don't need them)

 First number is if you don't bring the blue (or gathered) mats, second is if you do.
+You may notice that prices are really odd.
+This is because I'm using a formula to determine prices of food, then rounding to the nearest tenth.

 If you put in an order it may take a while.
 Plz don't resell, this is meant to be a relatively cheap price for guildies.
+If you're not a member of Transcendent, add 3g to the price of each item.

 ## Please note that there may be translation errors in the game!
 For instance, golden latte is well known by the community to actually give 12% Detail Damage, not 12% Damage.
 If a food is not well known, its true effects may also be unknown to me since I've never used them.